 It cannot be stressed enough how important it is to have access to your tax information while filling out the FAFSA.
 While the tax information section does not come until the very end of the document, you cannot submit the application until you have every section completed.
 It can be frustrating to get to the very end only to end up missing information you need, so having your taxes next to you at the onset will prevent any irritation down the road.
 Better yet, you can use the IRS Data Retrieval Tool to retrieve your taxes to ensure accuracy.

-Your educational funding advisor at Herzing University is always available to help you with any questions about the FAFSA.
+Your financial aid advisor at Herzing University is always available to help you with any questions about the FAFSA.
 To learn more about the FAFSA and to complete it visit www.fafsa.ed.gov.

 Wondering what other support services Herzing offers?
 Learn more here.

-Maggie Olson is an Educational Funding Advisor at Herzing University’s Minneapolis campus.
+Maggie Olson is a Financial Aid Advisor at Herzing University’s Minneapolis campus.